Personal Independence Payment

 You will be assessed by a health professional to work out the level of help you can get.

-PIP is made up of two parts - daily living and mobility.
 Whether you get one or both of these and how much you’ll get depends on how severely your condition affects you.

-Daily Living means you need help more than half of the time with things like:
+You might get the daily living part if you need help more than half of the time with things like:

 • preparing or eating food